-I especially remember my friend Bill, who died in 2014.
-Bill served in the Army during World War II , and his unit was part of the force that invaded Normandy.
+I learned about D-Day from my late friend Bill Hart, who died in 2014.
+Bill served in the U.S. Army during World War II , and his unit was part of the force that invaded Normandy.

-In 1943, as a 20 year old, Bill joined the Army, deployed to England, and prepared for the invasion.
+In 1943, Bill deployed to England, and prepared for the invasion.
 What he thought would be a grand adventure turned into a nightmare which he vividly captured in his book.

 Several days into the fighting on the beaches at Normandy, he was assigned to pick up and transport the bodies of fallen soldiers.
 Thereafter, as he worked his way across France and Belgium into Germany, he found himself dodging enemy soldiers, liberating concentration camps, dealing with angry and defeated POWs, and famished, humiliated civilians struggling to survive.
 Bill described what he saw and felt this way.

 “At night I would think about the poor GI’s family when they got the news of his death.
 I tried not to think too much about this “dead guy” job.
 It seemed to go on forever.